ashwn305/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:ASHWIN H   RegisterNumber:25005962
 */

 **RTL LOGIC FOR FLIPFLOPS**